Last Updated – 14/08/2022

 - Exact same MATS errors after successful replacement – memory controller faults, faulty connections under the GPU core and broken tracks can also cause MATS/memory errors.
 This needs more discussion and examples, but this may be identifiable from the patterns and exact errors in MATS with experience.
 Resolving this is likely beyond this procedure.

 - Damaged or missing pads – After chip removal, sometimes pads will be damaged or missing.
-This doesn’t always indicate a problem, as certain types of VRAM chip can have pads that are not connected – for example, see XFX RX580 8Gb (Card A).
+This doesn’t always indicate a problem, as certain types of VRAM chip can have pads that are not connected (normally the pads in the corners) – for example, see XFX RX580 8Gb (Card A).
 However, essential pads can be damaged before or during chip removal and cleaning, in this case, they must be repaired (TODO add separate guide on VRAM pad repair)

 Samples & Results (cases where there were issues)